pimarc/pms50-gns530/readme.md

 If you activate the approach after the last enroute waypoint, the autopilot goes directly to the first approach waypoint (without U-turn!!!).
 This removes all the enroute waypoints.

 Note: If you set a Direct To, this automatically de-activates the approach.
-You will have to reactivate it if needed.
+It will be re-activated automatically if your target waypoint is part of your approach, 2nm before reaching the target.

 ## U-turn bug
 This FS2020 bug probably made many of us crazy.
 It occurs when you select/activate an approach after the last enroute waypoint.
 Then the autopilot comes back to the last enroute waypoint before reaching the first approach waypoint.